joanms/recipe-database/README.md

 2. Create a Heroku remote.
 3. Ensure that the project included a Procfile and requirements.txt.
 4. Push the project to the Heroku remote.
-6. Start a web process by typing heroku ps:scale web=1 in the Cloud9 terminal.
+6. Start a web process by entering the following in the terminal: ``heroku ps:scale web=1``
 5. Set the IP to 0.0.0.0 and the PORT to 5000 in the Heroku config vars.
 6. Set the MONGO_URI environment variable in the Heroku config vars.
 7. Restart all dynos.